Skip to main content

 Fiber and plant foods: a quiet push toward deeper sleep

-Higher fiber density in the day’s food was tied to more “restorative” sleep that very night.
+Higher fiber density in the day’s food was tied to more “restorative” sleep that same night.
 People had slightly more deep sleep and REM sleep, less light sleep, and a lower average heart rate while sleeping.

-More plant diversity and more whole-plant foods (like fruits, vegetables, whole grains, beans, nuts, and seeds) were also tied to lower nighttime heart rate, in the range of about 0.7 to 0.9 beats per minute.
+More plant diversity and more whole-plant foods, like fruits, vegetables, whole grains, beans, nuts, and seeds, were also tied to lower nighttime heart rate, in the range of about 0.7 to 0.9 beats per minute.

 Meal timing: how late and how heavy?